 Who Should Use Jungle Scout

-Jungle Scout is best suited to Amazon sellers, it’s not for use with the likes of eBay and Flipkart.
+Jungle Scout is best suited to an Amazon seller, it’s not for use with the likes of eBay and Flipkart.
 If you’re setting up Amazon niche sites, using FBA to find and dropship products, or just want to perform some market research on Amazon products, Jungle Scout is a good fit.
-This FBA extension caters to start-up sellers, established Amazon sellers, and brands/agencies.
+This FBA extension caters to start-up sellers, an established Amazon seller, and brands/agencies.

 ASINspector vs Jungle Scout – Features